avinash7375/DeepLearningTensorflow/tens.md

 5. CNN in TensorFlow (Advanced)

-Advanced CNN Architectures (ResNet Example):
+Advanced CNN Architectures (ResNet Example)

+ResNet is a deep CNN architecture known for using residual blocks to combat vanishing gradient issues in very deep networks.

 import tensorflow as tf
 from tensorflow.keras.applications import ResNet50